+Exposure The maximum loss a financial institution might suffer if a borrower, counterparty or group fails to meet their obligations.
+External Credit Assessment Institution (ECAI) An ECAI (e.g. Moody's, Standard and Poor's, Fitch) is an institution that assigns credit ratings to issuers of certain types of debt obligations as well as the debt instruments themselves.
 Fair value Fair value is the amount for which an asset could be exchanged or a liability settled, between knowledgeable, willing parties in an arm's length transaction.
-Fair Value through other comprehensive income (FVOCI) Financial assets held at fair value on the balance sheet with changes in fair value being recognised through other comprehensive income.
+Fair value through other comprehensive income (FVOCI) Financial assets held at fair value on the balance sheet with changes in fair value being recognised through other comprehensive income.
 Financial Conduct Authority (FCA) The statutory body responsible for conduct of business regulation and supervision of UK authorised firms.
-IFRS 9 IFRS 9 'Financial Instruments' is the accounting standard applicable from 1 Jan 2018 which replaced IAS 39 'Financial Instruments: Recognition and Measurement'.
-It includes requirements for the classification and measurement of financial instruments, impairment of financial assets and hedge accounting.
+IFRS 9 IFRS 9 'Financial Instruments' is the accounting standard applicable from 1 Jan 2018, which includes requirements for the classification and measurement of financial instruments, impairment of financial assets and hedge accounting.
 Impairment The term impairment is usually associated with a long-lived asset that has a fair market value less than the historical cost (or book value) of the asset.
 Impaired loans Loans where there is objective evidence that an impairment event has occurred, meaning that the Society does not expect to collect all the contractual cash flows or expect to collect them later than they are contractually due.
-Impaired loans are defined as those which are more than three months in arrears or in possession.
-However other indicators of impairment may result in provisioning for losses.
-Internal Capital Adequacy Assessment Process (ICAAP) The Society's own assessment of the levels of capital that it needs to hold in respect of its regulatory capital requirements for risks it faces under a business as usual scenario including stress events.
+Interest rate risk The risk of loss due to a change in market interest rates.
+Interest rate risk can have an impact on Society's mortgages and savings products.
+Internal Capital Adequacy Assessment Process (ICAAP) The Society's own assessment, as part of Basel III requirements, of the levels of capital that it needs to hold in respect of its regulatory capital requirements for risks it faces under a business as usual scenario including stress events.
 Internal Liquidity Adequacy Assessment Process (ILAAP) The Society's own assessment of the liquidity resources it requires in order to remain within the risk tolerances it has set.
 This will include an evaluation of potential stresses based on multiple market environments.
-Leverage Ratio The ratio of Tier 1 capital divided by the total exposures which includes on and off balance sheet items.
+Leverage Ratio The ratio of Tier 1 capital divided by the total exposures, which includes on and off balance sheet items.
+Liquid Assets Total of cash in hand, loans and advances to credit institutions, and debt securities.
+Liquidity Resources Assets held in order to manage liquidity risk.
+Liquidity resources comprise cash and balances with the Bank of England, UK Government securities and multilateral development banks, other securities and bank deposits and Bank of England approved mortgage portfolios.
 Loan to value (LTV) LTV expresses the amount of a mortgage as a percentage of the value of the property.
-Market risk The risk that movements in market risk factors, including foreign exchange rates, interest rates, credit spreads and customer-driven factors will create potential losses or decrease the value of the Society balance sheet.
-Minimum capital requirement The minimum amount of regulatory capital that a financial institution must hold to meet the Basel III Pillar 1 requirements for credit, market and operational risk.
-Multilateral Development Banks A multilateral development bank is an international financial institution chartered by two or more countries for the purpose of encouraging economic development.
-Operational risk The risk of loss arising from inadequate or failed internal processes, people and systems, or from external events.
-Other items Other assets not included in other definitions.
-Past due items Loans which are 90 days or more in arrears.